thoughtworks-jumpstart/jumpstart/01_programming_fundamentals/commandline/commandline_basics.md

 The **command line** is a program that enables us to send commands to the computer and receive output.
 It is also referred to as the **terminal** or **shell**.

+### Code along
+- Follow the instructions in this link: https://github.com/thoughtworks-jumpstart/learn-shell

 ### Learning checklist
 - Understand why it's important to know how to use Unix commands
 - Identify commands (and their options) used for navigating directories